zenml-io/zenml/examples/custom_code_deployment/README.md

 2. Seldon Core or KServe needs to be preinstalled and running in the target Kubernetes cluster (read below for a brief explanation of how to do that).

-3. models deployed with Seldon Core need to be stored in some form of persistent shared storage that is accessible from the Kubernetes cluster where Seldon Core or KServe is installed (e.g. AWS S3, GCS, Azure Blob Storage, etc.).
+3. Models deployed with Seldon Core need to be stored in some form of persistent shared storage that is accessible from the Kubernetes cluster where Seldon Core or KServe is installed (e.g. AWS S3, GCS, Azure Blob Storage, etc.).